A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     ![Skull Ripper](./NPC-Monsters-Statblocks/SkullRipper.png)

 ### C16.
-Infernal Engines (XP 80-120)
+Infernal Engines (XP 80-120 plus hero point)

   - Recall Knowledge - Fiend (Religion): DC 40 to identify the creature
-  - award 80 XP for figuring out how to open the floodgates, regardless of their negotiations with Avaxial
+  - award 80 XP for figuring out how to open the floodgates  (and saving tens of thousands of lives) regardless of their negotiations with Avaxial
   - If they do so without killing a creature (other than Avaxial; and summons or evil creatures don't count) award an additonal 40XP
   - Infernal Engine: [Curse, Death]
     - The magical circle drains the life force of the creature within the circle to power the floodgate.
 Though the magic has waned over the millennia, it still requires a DC29 fortitude save or the creature within becomes drained 1 and sickened 1, or has its sickened and drained values increased by 1.
 The sickened value cannot be reduced below the drained value while afflicted with this curse.
 If the creature critically fails this save, the drained value gained from this failed save does not reduce by 1 with rest as it would normally, and must be magically restored.